Financial Management System for SMEs: Real-World Deployment of Accounts Receivable and Cash Flow Prediction: Real-World Performance and Impact

-To address the challenge of limited cash flow data availability, we developed a synthetic data generator producing realistic project-based work patterns for 1,000 simulated users over one year (422,306 work sessions total).
+Because real cash flow data was limited, we developed a synthetic data generator producing realistic project-based work patterns for 1,000 simulated users over one year (422,306 work sessions).
 The generator incorporates variable working hours, multiple concurrent projects, and wage dynamics typical of freelance environments.